-Typically, projects that have been constructed following the procurement of planning permission from a Local Authority will deal with decommissioning by condition.
-This means that within the conditions attached to the planning permission, it will directly set out how to carry out decommissioning and restoration of the site to its original condition.
-This is typically ordered after a set period of operation, and thus the decommissioning of the installation does not require further consent, as it has been provided for under the original application.
+Typically, projects that have been constructed following the procurement of planning permission, from either the Local Authority or An Bord Pleanála, will deal with decommissioning by condition.
+This means that within the conditions attached to the planning permission, it will directly set out how to carry out the decommissioning phase (who and when to notify of the process) and restoration of the site to its original condition.
+This is typically ordered after a set period of operation, and thus, the decommissioning of the installation does not require further consent, as it has been provided for under the original application.
 If, however, you wish to conduct works not specified within the condition, planning consent will be required for those works.
+A sample of what a condition might look like in relation to decommissioning is shown below: